 NOTE: If you want SL1 to automatically adjust for daylight savings time (if applicable), then you must select a named region (such as America/New York) in the Time Zone field.
 If you select a specific time zone (such as EST) or a specific time offset (such as GMT-5), then SL1 will not automatically adjust for daylight savings time.
+In addition, if you select a specific time zone, such as EST, that does not exist during daylight savings time observance, your schedules will be saved and execute at unexpected times.

 - All Day.
 Select this checkbox if the scheduled process occurs all day rather than during a specific period of time.
 If you do so, the End Time field becomes disabled. - Recurrence.
 Select whether you want the scheduled process to occur once or on a recurring basis.
 You can select one of the following: - ° None.
-The scheduled process occurs only once. - ° By Interval.
+The scheduled process occurs only once. - o By Interval.
 The scheduled process recurs at a specific interval. - Every Xth day of the Week.
 The scheduled process occurs at a monthly interval based on a day of the week.
 The day of the week displayed in this option matched the day selected in the Start Time field.
 For example, if you set the Start Time to Thursday, August 5th and that day is the first Thursday of the month, then the recurrence option will be Every 1st Thursday, and the scheduled process will occur monthly on the first Thursday of the month.